bhushanbkt/Colorectal-Cancer-Classifier-with-EfficientNetB0/README.md

-Colorectal Cancer Classifier with EfficientNetB0
+## Colorectal Cancer Classifier with EfficientNetB0
 This project uses a deep learning model based on EfficientNetB0 to classify colorectal cancer images into various stages, such as low-grade intraepithelial neoplasia (IN), adenocarcinoma, and polyp, as well as normal tissue.
 Built with TensorFlow and deployed using Streamlit, this tool provides predictions along with educational insights on each cancer type and recommendations for precautionary steps.

-Project Overview
+'Project Overview'

 Key Features
 Model Architecture: EfficientNetB0, adapted with additional layers for classification.
 Classes: Low-grade IN, Adenocarcinoma, High-grade IN, Normal, Polyp, Serrated Adenoma.